If you are responsible for a crash

 Under ICBC Basic insurance, Accident Benefits are available to anybody in B.C. who is injured in a motor vehicle crash, no matter who is responsible.

 Accident Benefits pay for your medical care and recovery costs up to $300,000.
-Treatments can include physiotherapy, chiropractic care, registered massage therapy, clinical counselling and kinesiology.
+Treatments can include physiotherapy, chiropractic care, occupational therapy, registered massage therapy, clinical counselling, psychological services, kinesiology and acupuncture.
 Accident Benefits also cover things like dental care, alternative therapy, and home support if needed after an injury.

 If you’re unable to work due to an injury from a crash, your Accident Benefits (under ICBC Basic insurance) will provide wage loss payments of up to $740 per week.